mbaumer/us_hep_funding/docs/_states/OH.md

 <a name="OH-09"></a>
 [Back to top](#top)
 ## OH-09 -- Rep. Marcy Kaptur (D)
+### Committees
+Marcy Kaptur is the #2 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016